 It might take several weeks, months or years for your muscles, ligament, nerves, and skin to adapt to the new stresses of being in barefoot shoes.
 This is why going slowly and carefully is often the best path.
 Give your brain and your body time to relearn how to be comfortable barefoot, and remember to walk before you run!

-If you’re unable to adapt your walking and running to a barefoot style, barefoot shoes may not always be comfortable.
+Barefoot shoes may not always feel comfortable as you walk and move around.
 This is ok – you can alternate between barefoot shoes and your old shoes as your body adapts.
 If you are already used to being barefoot often and are physically fit, you may be able to switch over immediately.
 Biggest take away: Everyone is different.
 Don’t push yourself past pain and listen to your body if it’s telling you to slow down!

 Check out the FAQ on How To Pick Your First Pair of Barefoot Shoes to get started.